When working with a storyboard and segues, the usual method of performing a segue can be a bit cumbersome.

 Note that if you have want to add a second segue, to a different view controller, you need to add code in three different places;

-1. You need an extra private var for the view model of the second controller.
+for the view model of the second controller. - You need to add an extra

-3. At the place where you want to perform the segue, you have to also store the second view model in the private var.
+code where the private var is passed to the destination view controller. - At the place where you want to perform the segue, you have to also store the second view model in the private var.

 Using SegueManager

-With SegueManager you can immediatly pass a closure that sets the view model.
+you can immediatly pass a closure that sets the view model.
 This nicely scales when using multiple segues.

 You first have to create a SegueManager in the master view controller: